irods-contrib/irods_tools_lustre/README.md

 If you have multiple MDT's, you can run multiple connectors with each assigned to a unique MDT.

-1. Make sure each MDT server is defined in /etc/lcapd.conf prior to starting up lcapd.
+1. Make sure each MDT is defined in /etc/lcapd.conf prior to starting up lcapd.

 2. For any directory created with a command like "lfs mkdir -i 3 dir3", you must create that collection in iRODS and assign metadata on that collection to identify the directory's Lustre identifier.